Noisy Computing of the Threshold Function: Main Idea in the Proof of the Lower Bound

 In the adaptive phase of Algorithm $\mathcal{A}'$, we noiselessly reveal the weights of $N'$ balls.
-Using $\cs$ and the weights of the balls revealed in the adaptive phase, Algorithm $\mathcal{A}'$ needs to estimate whether there are at least $k$ heavy balls out of $n$ balls. \paragraph{Restricting input sequence weights.} To facilitate the analysis of Algorithm $\mathcal{A}'$, we restrict the input instance space. we assume that the input sequence $\mathbf{x}$ satisfies either $w(\mathbf{x})=k-1$ or $w(\mathbf{x})=k$, i.e., there are either $k$ or $k-1$ heavy balls.
+Using $\cs$ and the weights of the balls revealed in the adaptive phase, Algorithm $\mathcal{A}'$ needs to estimate whether there are at least $k$ heavy balls out of $n$ balls.

+\emph{\textbf{Restricting input sequence weights.}} To facilitate the analysis of Algorithm $\mathcal{A}'$, we restrict the input instance space.
+We assume that the input sequence $\mathbf{x}$ satisfies either $w(\mathbf{x})=k-1$ or $w(\mathbf{x})=k$, i.e., there are either $k$ or $k-1$ heavy balls.
 The error for the restricted inputs is a lower bound on the original worst-case error

+where $\widehat{\sfth}_k$ denote the output estimate of Algorithm $\ca'$.
 Later we will show the error on the restricted input space is at least $\delta$.